jcolag/silver-bat-01-seeking-refuge/text/11-chase.md

 "Looks to be eight utility vehicles, all black, driving in formation.
 Apparently, their training comes entirely from bad action movies.
 They occasionally fire off a couple of shots or sideswipe us to convince me to get off the road.
 It's not working."

 "Lovely.
-Well, let's see if I can't thin the herd a little bit."
+Well, let's see if I can't thin the herd a little."
 I pat the dashboard.
 "Keep her steady, but move as fast as you can."

 "Will do!"